 During one of Laurie Santos’ “Psychology and the Good Life” lectures she challenged her students to quit social media.
 She said something to the effect of: just uninstall Facebook and Instagram and Snapchat!
-The research shows that it is bad for your life and doesn’t actually make you happy!
+As per the best Instagram growth services, the research shows that it is bad for your life and doesn’t actually make you happy!

 A few of us chuckled nervously.
 We avoided eye contact with each other.